inkVerb/vrk-dev/README.md

 Ctrl + Win + Alt shows your window spread & dashboard.
 Scroll on the desktop to switch workspaces.

-###### Other environments
-- Unity does retain legacy support and is quite awesome with Vrk.
-Vrk "desktop" was originally written to make Unity 7 "less unbearable".
-In the end, Unity 7.5 with the Vrk Desktop scripts weren't only "less unbearable", but made a pretty awesome desktop experience.
-Unity legacy will remain as long as Ubuntu 16.04 LTS is supported, likely through 2021.
-Eventually, Vrk may put Unity 8 for tablets into the mix, cheers to the guys over at [http://UBports.com]!
-Shuttleworth, you weren't wrong, just busy changing the world where you were most needed.
-- KDE/Kubuntu?
-No way.
-The roadmap for KDE is already awesome and doesn't need help, it's desktop preferences (viz no Ctrl+Alt+T terminal, abnormal Dolphin file manager actions, etc.) are too weird for "Vrkers", and it's too buggy and doesn't always boot up for development.
-KDE is anti-supported by the release of Vrk beta 0.4.
-That said, KDE has awesome ideas.
-IMHO, their talent is wasted on desktop; they need to focus on making their awesome apps awesomerer.
-The same could be said of MATE, but legacy GNOME is understandable, except they at least need easy-accessed search.
-We need fewer desktop environments to spend our developer energies on, not more.
-- LXDE and others, sorry, really.
-If you want, write in the support and make a pull request.
-- Manjaro/Arch support is coming.
-The code has already been written in anticipation of this so the pacman installers can just be dropped in.

-##### BETA:
-This has only been tested with Ubuntu: Xfce (Xubuntu), Unity (Ubuntu, legacy but still working for the 16.04 LTS), GNOME, KDE, Cinnamon, and Mate.
-Linuxmint has limited testing, but should theoretically work.
-Manjaro is a later goal.

-##### ALL REPOS MUST WORK!!!
-*If you get "E:" error messages after running* `sudo apt update` *then you need to go to Software & Updates > Other Software, and then remove whatever ppa repo is in the error message.*

-*If you have errors in `sudo apt update` then Vrk will not install because your system just has too many loose bolts.
-Button up first, then "get to Vrk".
-(Did you see what I did there?)*

-Read the README.md before reporting problems! !!
-Seriously.

 # What is Vrk?
 - inkVerb's Vrk app is a collection of simple scripts that sets up a useful configuration for main Ubuntu distros
 - The installer adds many apps, settings, and special Vrk shell scripts, including scripts that make SSH, Git, and FileZilla easier to integrate.
 - A hidden folder will be created in home: `.vrk`.
 It contains `.vrk/boards`, which has a list of files you can run...
-- In `.vrk/boards`, all normal script files (green, from vrk/surf and vrk/droids) in `.vrk/boards` you can run from any working directory.
+- In `.vrk/boards`, all normal script files (green, from vrk/surf) in `.vrk/boards` you can run from any working directory.
 Symlinked (light blue, linked from vrk/boss) require being in the`.vrk/boards` directory and using `sudo ./` these only show up for sudoers who ran `install-vrk` themselves.
 - All these `boards` have their own purpose and instructions at the top of the files.
 READ THEM!
 - HAVE FUN! !!
 Seriously.